-Around the world, our employees support local communities by becoming mentors to students, assisting local food banks and providing environmental education opportunities, among other activities.
 We encourage employees to contribute to the communities where they live and work by granting time off to volunteer with charitable organizations.
 Where applicable, ExxonMobil’s modified workweek program provides supervisors the flexibility to work with employees to adjust their work schedules to participate in such events.
-For additional information on ExxonMobil’s workplace flexibility programs, see our workforce section.

-Additionally, our educational matching gift program matches employee and retiree donations to U.S. higher education institutions at a ratio of 3-to-1.
-In 2014, 6,000 employees and retirees donated $19 million to nearly 4,000 colleges and universities, as well as minority scholarship programs — which the ExxonMobil Foundation then matched with $34 million in 2015.
+Our educational matching gift program matches employee and retiree donations to U.S. higher education institutions at a ratio of 3-to-1.
+In 2015, nearly 4,600 employees and retirees donated more than $13 million to nearly 864 colleges and universities, as well as minority scholarship programs — which, in 2016, the ExxonMobil Foundation matched with more than $32 million.

 ExxonMobil 2016 Worldwide Giving Report